|EEG - Health, NeuroDevelopment and Neural Science|

 Subjective feeling states: thinking; integrated thoughts

-Associated tasks & behaviors : high- Level information processing, "binding"
+Associated tasks and behaviors : high- Level information processing, binding

 Physiological correlates: associated with information-rich task processing

 |Another way to look at Delta is to imagine you are driving in a car and you

 shift into 1st gear.you're not going to get anywhere very

 Theta would be considered 2nd gear.
 Not as slow as 1st gear (Delta) but still not very fast.

 Alpha would represent neutral or idle.
 Alpha allows us to shift easily from one task to another.